hubertngo/boilerplate-react-webpack-redux/README.md

 # Boilerplate webpack antd less and redux
-A boilerplate for Reactjs app using webpack, antd, less.
+A boilerplate for Reactjs app using webpack, antd, less, redux, redux-saga.

 ## Features
 This boilerplate is updated with: